ZHANG LAB

 The discovery of Denisovans is one of the most exciting findings in human evolution in the past decade.
 However, as of today, more questions have been asked than the ones being answered regarding this mysterious archaic hominin.
 The striking similarity between sequences of the EPAS1 gene in Denisovans and modern Tibetans suggested adaptive introgression that facilitated high altitude adaptation, while the time and geographic ranges where the contact between species was made remain unknown.

-In a recent work, I leveraged information of the EPAS1 gene in modern Tibetans, and determined the history of interactions between Denisovans and the ancestors of our species, via extensive applications of statistical methods and simulations.
-I show that among the multiple pulses of Denisovan introgression in East Asia, the beneficial EPAS1 haplotype was introduced by a group highly alike the Denisovan individual from the Altai mountains, while the positive selection on this gene did not start until after a long period being a neutral variant.
+In a recent work, we leveraged information of the EPAS1 gene in modern Tibetans, and determined the history of interactions between Denisovans and the ancestors of our species, via extensive applications of statistical methods and simulations.
+We show that among the multiple pulses of Denisovan introgression in East Asia, the beneficial EPAS1 haplotype was introduced by a group highly alike the Denisovan individual from the Altai mountains, while the positive selection on this gene did not start until after a long period being a neutral variant.

 Reference: